mozer123/Uni-Popcorn/README.md

 ## Rationale

-Here is a revised version of your writing for improved clarity and better alignment with the question:

----

 ### Rationale for Design Decisions

 Our project aimed to visualize the distribution of unicorn companies across different countries and sectors globally.
 We chose a zoomable sunburst diagram over multiple pie charts to effectively represent hierarchical data within a single interactive interface.
 This approach allowed us to explore different levels of the hierarchy seamlessly.
 Initially, we intended to create three layers: countries, industries, and companies.
 However, we added a continents layer to address the excessive number of clickable elements in the country layer, particularly for large areas like the US.
 This addition reduced the complexity of the country layer and enhanced the user’s ability to explore the data in more ways.